neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 `iterLogs` is the same as `iterEvents` but for log notifications, i.e. unstructured strings.
 Note that NEO•ONE smart contracts intentionally do not support nor emit log events because any time you might want to emit a log event, we believe it's more future-proof to emit a structured event.
 However, when integrating with external contracts, you may want to iterate over the logs that it emits.

-`iterActions` is simply an `AsyncIterable` over both the events and logs of the smart contract, in the order that they were seen.
+`iterActions` is simply an `AsyncIterable` over both the events and logs of the smart contract in the order that they were seen.

 All of the `iter` methods accept a `SmartContractIterOptions` object: